loucims/loucims/README.md

-- 👋 Hi, I’m @loucims
+- 👋 Hello!
+My name is Sebastian Loucim, and I am 17 years old.
-- 👀 I’m interested in all things tech
+- 👀 I’m interested in all things tech.
-- 🌱 I’m currently learning game development
+- 🌱 I’m currently learning game development.
-- 💞️ I’m looking to collaborate on small scale projects
+- 💞️ I’m looking to collaborate on small scale projects.
 - 📫 How to reach me sebastian.loucim@gmail.com

 <!---